SingaporeMotherhood | Baby & Toddler

 4. Order your confinement meal

-Even if you do not plan to have a confinement lady, you can still enjoy home-cooked confinement meals thanks to confinement caterers.
-I did that, and did not regret it one bit.
+Even if you do not plan to have a confinement lady, you can still enjoy home-cooked confinement meals thanks to confinement food delivery.
+I did that, and had absolutely no regrets.
 The meals arrived warm, tasted amazing, and came in such generous portions that there was enough for hubs to eat as well.
-Most confinement caterers use less salt and no MSG in their cooking; some even include lactation-friendly ingredients so as to help new mums get breastfeeding off on a right start!
+Most confinement caterers use less salt and no MSG in their cooking; some even include lactation-friendly ingredients so as to help new mums get breastfeeding off on a right start.

 Did you know that the different races in Singapore have different racial confinement practices?
-One thing that we’re sure all mums would appreciate though, is the postnatal massage.
+One thing that we’re sure new mothers, no matter what race, would appreciate is the postnatal massage.
 Pregnancy and giving birth puts stress on a woman’s body, and postnatal massages address these concerns, while offering various other benefits including a reduction in swelling, improved lactation, and better sleep.
+Find one here.

 Not every mum-to-be goes through pregnancy glowing like a fertility goddess.
 Some suffer from bloating, water retention, swelling, indigestion, constipation, backaches… you get the idea.
 One way to ease them all?
 Get a prenatal massage.
-Check out our top 10 pampering prenatal massages in Singapore and book one for yourself.
+Check out these pampering prenatal massages in Singapore and book one for yourself.
 You know you deserve it.

 If you are currently working, who will be looking after your little one after your maternity leave is over, and you return to work?
 You may have family or relatives who can help out.
 You may have a domestic helper who is able to do the job.
 Or you may be thinking of hiring one.
 If not, this is the best time to start thinking about child care options in Singapore, and do your rounds of infant care centres if you plan to put your baby in one.